 Data can now be stored in the database object.
+When a DBO is created the first time the MDBO is also created.
 In the process of building the database the system manager must manually run the DBT to add new data for an existing database object.